BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-Passing-URL-Parameters/ReadMe.txt

 Not much to show yet but the two html files are a working start and enough to keep my grow gear sale project moving along.

+03/29/2017
+I wrote and completed a website to sell the grow gear.
+I actually pass parameters on the URL.
+The main page has a menu.
+When a button is clicked I attach which button is clicked to the url of the page that gets called.
+Start with the < index.html > file and the < mainmenu.js > files to see the
+parameter passing to files < GFS-Image-Page.html > and < GFS-Image-Page.js >
+to see all the details.